ADA-GWU/a2-digital-image-and-color-spaces-Elshan-Projects/README.md

 + Image 2: Similar to Image 1, the NTSC method outperforms the 1/3 weights method with a higher PSNR (79.99 vs. 36.17) and a perfect SSIM score (1.0000) compared to a slightly lower SSIM (0.9902) for the 1/3 weights.
 This suggests that, as with Image 1, the NTSC conversion maintains a closer fidelity to the original image's detail and structure.
 + Image 3: The NTSC method shows a higher PSNR (85.40) than the 1/3 weights method (40.69), with both methods achieving very high to perfect SSIM scores (1.0000 for NTSC and 0.9985 for 1/3 weights).
 The quantitative metrics suggest excellent performance by both methods, with NTSC having a slight edge in signal accuracy.
 ### Qualitative Analysis
-+The NTSC greyscale conversion demonstrates a superior capability in capturing shadows and semi-shadows for Images 1 and 2, whereas the 1/3 weights conversion method was better at distinguishing between darker color hues for Images 1 and 2.
++ The NTSC greyscale conversion demonstrates a superior capability in capturing shadows and semi-shadows for Images 1 and 2, whereas the 1/3 weights conversion method was better at distinguishing between darker color hues for Images 1 and 2.
-+For Image 3, the nearly identical resulting images for both conversion methods are due to the image's uniform lighting and contrasting colors in Image 3.
++ For Image 3, the nearly identical resulting images for both conversion methods are due to the image's uniform lighting and contrasting colors in Image 3.
 The script name _Grey_Scale_Elshan_Naghizade.py_